Delicious, flaky layers of butter and pastry in loaf form. If you love croissants, you'll love croissant bread!

 - Rotate once more so that the fold is on the side.
 Roll dough into a 9"x15" rectangle then ROLL the dough up tightly (like you would if you were making cinnamon rolls).

-- Pinch the seam (it may not stay, but do the best that you can) and place the loaf (seam-side-down) into a greased 9"x5" bread pan.
+- Pinch the seam to seal (it may not stay, but do the best that you can) and place the loaf (seam-side-down) into a greased 9"x5" bread loaf pan.

 - Loosely cover and let rise 40-60 minutes.
 DO NOT let rise in a warm location like you normally would when making bread.
 We don't want the butter in the dough to melt.
 Room temperature is fine.
 I place mine inside the microwave to keep it free from drafts.
 Preheat oven to 400 degrees.